lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 people and confirming the Word by so many signs.
-I suppose he [the critic] is not able to do such things as we are doing, such as taking up serpents, handling fire, casting out devils, and healing the sick, all by the power of God."lxxix Failure to handle poisonous snakes or fire was akin to the failure to manifest other signs such as speaking in tongues.
+I suppose he [the critic] is not able to do such things as we are doing, such as taking up serpents, handling fire, casting out devils, and healing the sick, all by the power of God." [^79] Failure to handle poisonous snakes or fire was akin to the failure to manifest other signs such as speaking in tongues.
 This failure suggested a real spiritual deficiency, while the presence of serpent handling in the Church of God symbolized its